Game Studies and Design Undergraduate Minor

 • DANC 256: Choreographic Laboratory Intermediate Dance

-• DANC 451: Independent Study & Special Topics: Social Impact thru Arts Technology Dance
+• DANC 451: Individual Study/Creative Investigations: Social Impact thru Arts Technology Dance

-• ENGL 396: Honors Seminar 1: Games Telling Stories English
+• ENGL 396: English Honors Seminar: Games Telling Stories English

 • FAA 499: Special Topics: Escape Rooms as Interactive Theatre Fine & Applied Arts

-• GSD 199: Individual Study (Freshman & Sophomore) Game Studies and Design
+• GSD 199: Individual Study Game Studies and Design

-Note: Only one independent study course can count as an elective towards the minor.
+Note: Approved for Letter and S/U grading.
+May be repeated in separate terms to a maximum of 6 hours.
+Only one independent study course can count as an elective towards the minor.

-• GSD 399: Advanced Individual Study (Junior and Senior) Game Studies and Design
+• GSD 399: Advanced Individual Study Game Studies and Design

-Note: Only one independent study course can count as an elective towards the minor.
+Note: Approved for Letter and S/U grading.
+May be repeated in separate terms to a maximum of 6 hours.
+Only one independent study course can count as an elective towards the minor.

 • GSD 409: Design & Programming of Narrative Games & Simulations Game Studies and Design